alex-konshin/gpio-ts/README.md

 See my another project [https://github.com/alex-konshin/f007th-rpi](https://github.com/alex-konshin/f007th-rpi) that uses this driver (TBD: the project is not updated on github yet).

 #### What this driver does?
-- The driver can serves several GPIO simultaneously.
+- The driver can serve several GPIO simultaneously.
 Each GPIO is represented by a separate device file `/dev/gpiots*`.
 Each GPIO file may have different fltering settings.
 - The driver supports blocking and non-blocking reading and select/poll calls.
 - When user application opens device file the driver starts listening of GPIO level changes and creates a stream of 4-byte items.
 2 highest bits of an item are the status (0, 1, NOISE or LOST_DATA).
 Other bits represent the durations of this status in microseconds.
 Status LOST_DATA means lost interruption due to delays or buffer overflow.
 - The driver has built-in filter for received data.
 It considers too short or too long signals as noise.
 It also can ignore too short sequences of "good" signals.
 Basically it allows effectively separate good RF signals from noise for further decoding of them in user application.